 \subsection{Generalisation to non-standard random fields and manifolds}

-The Mat\'ern random fields introduced so far are homogeneous, isotropic and restricted to Euclidean domains.
-These restrictions can be relaxed by modifying the fractional PDE representation of Mat\'ern fields slightly.
+The Mat\'ern random fields introduced so far are stationary, isotropic and restricted to Euclidean domains.
+These restrictions can be relaxed by modifying the fractional stochastic PDE representation of Mat\'ern fields slightly.
 To illustrate this, we consider a two-manifold, i.e.\ surface,~$\set{M} \subset \mathbb R^3$ described by the map

 where~\mbox{$\vec \xi \in \mathbb R^2$} are the parametric coordinates of the surface points~$\vec x \in \mathbb R^3$.
-For the sake of simplicity, the surface is assumed to be closed to sidestep the discussion of boundaries.
+Without loss of generality, the surface is assumed to be closed to sidestep the discussion of boundaries.
 The covariant and contravariant surface basis vectors~$\vec a_i $ and~$\vec a^i$ are defined as